turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-6-tests.md

 ## Puzzle Validator Tests (PVR)

 - [x] US6-PVR-1: It should return true and an empty array where no errors
-- [ ] US6-PVR-1: It should return false and an errors array with a length greater than 0 where title is less than 3 characters
+- [x] US6-PVR-2: It should return false and an errors array with a length greater than 0 where title is less than 3 characters
-- [ ] US6-PVR-2: It should return false and an errors array with a length greater than 0 where title is more than 32 characters
+- [ ] US6-PVR-3: It should return false and an errors array with a length greater than 0 where title is more than 32 characters
-- [ ] US6-PVR-3: It should return false and an errors array with a length greater than 0 where there is no pixel art string
+- [ ] US6-PVR-4: It should return false and an errors array with a length greater than 0 where there is no pixel art string
-- [ ] US6-PVR-3: It should return false and an errors array with a length greater than 0 where one character comprises over 90% of the pixel art string
+- [ ] US6-PVR-5: It should return false and an errors array with a length greater than 0 where one character comprises over 90% of the pixel art string

 ## Puzzle service tests (PZS)